Watch: Black Bean Meatballs

 While the black bean balls are in the oven, make the marinara by placing a non-stick saucepan on medium-high heat.
 Add the onion and cook for 3-5 minutes, until soft.
 Add the garlic and cook for a further 2 minutes.

 Add the crushed tomatoes, tomato paste, dried basil, dried oregano, coconut sugar, red pepper flakes (if using) and sea salt (if using).
 Cook uncovered, for 5-7 minutes, until slightly thickened and the flavors have infused.
 Add the meatballs to the pan and coat with sauce.
-Serve immediately, garnished with fresh basil for parsley.
+Serve immediately, garnished with fresh basil or parsley.

 Serves: 3-4